Australia’s Solar Battery Rebates by State and Federal + Calculator

 Victoria (VIC) Battery Rebates

-Solar Battery Loan
+Solar Battery Loan (No Longer Accepting Applications)

 As of November 1, 2024, Victoria provides interest-free loans for solar battery installations.
 Eligible households can access loans to cover the cost of a solar battery system, making energy storage more affordable.
 Homeowners can apply for an interest-free loan of up to $8,800.
 The loan must be repaid over four years.